 The appeals court may rule in a number of different ways.
 It may reverse or affirm the underlying decision in whole or in part.
 It can also order a new trial or a new hearing on one aspect of the case.
 The matter is then sent back down to the lower court.

-Free Consultation With a Bartlesville Criminal Appeals Attorney
+Consult With a Bartlesville Criminal Appeals Attorney

 If you or a loved one are looking toward filing an appeal of a conviction and have questions, bring them to us.
 We can meet with you to discuss whether the Wirth Law Group Bartlesville attorney is the right attorney for your appeals case.